 The event is open to all.

 The event is organised by the Erik Castrén Institute (ECI), University of Helsinki, and the Centre for Climate Change, Energy and Environmental Law (CCEEL), University of Eastern Finland.

-The event is part of the 2035Legitimacy project, funded by the Academy of Finland, which focuses on the legitimacy of Finland’s planned transition towards a carbon-neutral welfare state by 2035.
+The event is part of the 2035Legitimacy project, funded by the Strategic Research Council (SRC) established within the Academy of Finland.
+2035Legitimacy focuses on the legitimacy of Finland’s planned transition towards a carbon-neutral welfare state by 2035.